 - Click Go, and you’ll be taken to your Caches folder

-- This takes you to the cache folder.
-Now, just delete anything you don’t want.
+- In the cache folder, delete anything you don’t want.

 Individual Mac apps may also have their own file caches.
 Depending on which app you’re talking about, these can potentially end up using a lot of disk space.
-Clearing these out can be a good way to get back some storage.
+Clearing these out can be a good way to delete cache on your Mac device and get back some storage.

 Clearing up individual app caches is often straightforward:

-- Look for files that include the name of the app you’re looking for
+- Look for files that include the name of the app you’re looking for, drag them to the Trash, and finish by emptying it.

-As we’ve already mentioned, deleting Mac caches isn’t usually difficult, but there’s also a risk you might delete the wrong thing.
-Not to mention manually clearing caches is a fiddly, time-consuming process, especially if you have a lot of different apps and web browsers to think about.
+As we’ve already mentioned, it’s not difficult to reset the cache on your Mac, but there’s also a risk you might delete the wrong thing.
+Not to mention clearing everything manually is a fiddly, time-consuming process, especially if you have a lot of different apps and web browsers to think about.

 With MacKeeper, you can delete cached files from your Mac in just a few clicks: